 Who We Are

 Elizabeth Pearce is a campaign director at Coxe Curry & Associates.
 Her campaign experiences range from annual campaigns, capital campaigns and endowment efforts to feasibility studies, development assessments and the coordination of campaign materials.
-She is currently working with several clients including Agape Youth and Family Center, Centennial Olympic Park, City of Refuge, Georgia Aquarium, Greater Atlanta Christian School, High Meadows School, LifeLine Animal Project, NewTown Macon and Prevent Blindness Georgia.
+She is currently working with several clients including Agape Youth and Family Center, Atlanta Shakespeare Company, Care and Counseling, Centennial Olympic Park, City of Refuge, Greater Atlanta Christian School, LifeLine Animal Project, NewTown Macon, Prevent Blindness Georgia, South Fork Conservancy and Westside Atlanta Charter School.

 Prior to becoming a director, Elizabeth served as a senior campaign manager and associate campaign director with Coxe Curry, managing numerous client engagements.
-Among the clients she has served are: The 100 Black Men of Atlanta, A. G. Rhodes Health & Rehab, Atlanta Memorial Park Conservancy, The Cathedral of St. Philip, Central Georgia Health System, Christ the King Church and School, Georgia Historical Society, Greater Atlanta Christian School, Hillside, The Howard School, Ivy Preparatory Academy, Jerusalem House, Junior Achievement, National Black Arts Festival, One Macon!, Our House, Piedmont College, Piedmont Park, The Salvation Army, St. Pius X Catholic High School, Stratford Academy, Trinity Presbyterian Church and the Woodruff Arts Center.
+Among the clients she has served are: The 100 Black Men of Atlanta, A. G. Rhodes Health & Rehab, Atlanta Memorial Park Conservancy, The Cathedral of St. Philip, Central Georgia Health System, Christ the King Church and School, Georgia Aquarium, Georgia Historical Society, Greater Atlanta Christian School, Hillside, The Howard School, Ivy Preparatory Academy, Jerusalem House, Junior Achievement, National Black Arts Festival, One Macon!, Our House, Piedmont College, Piedmont Park, The Salvation Army, St. Pius X Catholic High School, Stratford Academy, Trinity Presbyterian Church and the Woodruff Arts Center.

 Before joining Coxe Curry & Associates in 2000, Elizabeth worked as a PeopleSoft Project Manager and Consultant at Deloitte Consulting.
 She was responsible for technology package integration and installation for several Fortune 100 clients.
 Elizabeth also worked for INVESCO in their retirement plans services area where she provided customer service to over 75 corporate clients daily regarding 401(k) plans for over 10,000 individuals.